 - Hearing – Auditory Thinker (“I hear you”)

 It’s important to understand the mode because it helps you meet people in their comfort zone, and the more you can make the people around you comfortable the higher your chances of success.

 The author highlights that finding and using someone’s dominating sense is not an exact science and you should not fully rely on it.

-I fully agree with him that albeit you can become proficient at reading micro-expressions you can’t really be sure what’s behind that expression, of why it’s happening.
+I fully agree with him that albeit you can become proficient at reading micro-expressions you can’t really be sure what’s behind that expression, or why it’s happening.

-You will probably not use the side of NLP dealing with hypnosis, but NLP can serve you well with the use voice, language and words choice to guide people where you want them to be.
+You will probably not use the side of NLP dealing with hypnosis, but NLP can serve you well with the use of voice, language, and word choice to guide people where you want them to be.